nthState/InspectorA11y/README.md

 - watermark as configration

-## Technical
+## Future

-- how do we inject render/configurations
+### Scoring the result

-- how do i set the full image size?
+We may score each View on how well it performs

-- save as image mode
+### How do i set the full image size?

--- file location
+It might be easier to have a very large image, render, and then trip transparent pixels

--- file naming
+### Realtime mode

-- realtime mode? - render as a preview with custom size?
+Can we render as a preview with custom size inside of Xcode

-- tile results mode?
+### Tiled Results

-- CI generation and asset upload
+Can we render multiple versions to the same image as an optional parameter

-- do i return errors on the image?
+## Ackowledgements

-- do I make a swift run command?
+Thank you to Alasdair to alerting me to the European Accessibility Act 2025 Without you, I wouldn't have been frustrated enough to make this tool.